Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 ### Authenticate the client

-This library use a `BlobServiceClient` to initialize, refer to [storage-blob](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage/storage-blob#authenticate-the-client) for how to authenticate a `BlobServiceClient`.
+This library uses an authenticated `BlobServiceClient` to initialize.
+Refer to [storage-blob](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage/storage-blob#authenticate-the-client) for how to authenticate a `BlobServiceClient`.

 ### Compatibility